 The Church has consistently recognized the benefits that came to Christianity during the reign of Constantine the Great and has established a particular cult to honor him with the one who guided him and was always close to him, Saint Empress Helena, his mother.

 Flavia Iulia Helena, known as Helena Augusta or Saint Helena (ca. 248 – ca. 329), was born, according to the data provided by Procopius, in the town of Drepanon (today Karamiirsel) in Bythinia (in north-west Asia Minor), which Constantine later changed its name to Helenopolis, in honor of his mother.

 For her qualities, when she was about 20 years old, she was taken into marriage by the tribune Constantin Choir, going beyond the custom of taking a wife among poor girls.
 A year after the wedding, in 272, Constantine, the future emperor, was born.

 What is Saint Helena known for?

 Notwithstanding her experience, Helena wedded Constantius Chlorus.
-With him, she birthed her main child, Constantine. around the year 274.
-Almost twenty years after the fact in 292, Constantius, presently co-Regent of the West, got cleared up in his rising height and separated from Helena for Theodora, the progression girl of Emperor Maximinianus Herculius.
+With him, she birthed her primary child, Constantine.
+Around the year 274.
+Almost twenty years after the fact, in 292, Constantius, presently co-Regent of the West, got cleared up in his rising height and separated from Helena for Theodora, the progression girl of Emperor Maximinianus Herculius.
 It is accepted he did this to propel his standing and advance his remaining in the Roman culture.

 St. Helena was known for being the mother of Emperor Constantine the Great and an Empress of the Roman Empire.
 In Asia Minor, she was naturally introduced to an unfortunate family and lower class in the Roman culture of the day.
 St. Ambrose depicted Helena as a “great stable-house cleaner.”